 Last updated:

-Best Space Opera Romance Books: Start With This One
+Best Space Opera Romance Books: Five Compared, Start With This One

 The best space opera romance books combine dual POV, genuine forced proximity, an earned slow burn, real enemies stakes, and a complete ending with no cliffhanger.
-The Starfall Accord by Sera Voss delivers all five — a slow burn enemies to lovers space opera for fantasy readers ready to swap castles for starships, available as a DRM-free EPUB for $4.99 USD.
+The Starfall Accord by Sera Voss delivers all five, a closed door, human only slow burn enemies to lovers space opera for fantasy readers ready to swap castles for starships, yours to read on any device for $4.99 USD.

 A buyer's guide to the best space opera romance books: what separates a great one from a forgettable one, and the standout we recommend.
-Full disclosure: The Starfall Accord is our own title, so this is a focused recommendation rather than a ranked roundup of other publishers' books.
+Full disclosure: The Starfall Accord is our own title, so we recommend it openly.

 The book this guide is about